New Taipei Municipal Jui-Fang Industrial High School

 New Taipei Municipal Jui-Fang Industrial High School is a professional school located in New Taipei City of Taiwan.
 The industrial high school's address is at No.60, Ruifang St., Ruifang District., New Taipei City 22441, Taiwan.
 It is colloquially known as JFVS.
-The school was founded in 1934, the area of the main campus is 4.4273 hectares.
-The current principal is Mr. Ching-Nan, Lin.
+The school was founded in 1934 and the area of the main campus is 4.4273 hectares.
+The current principal is Ching-Nan Lin.